 In a world where new technologies, federal mandates, and global issues are rapidly changing the landscape of education, the need for educator-leaders – primed to transform the practice and invent the future of learning – is more critical than ever.
 Drexel’s fully online EdD in Educational Leadership and Management program fosters personal leadership growth, empowering you to move ahead professionally.

 Ready to take the next step?
-Apply for Fall 2023 term by the priority deadline, June 5, 2023, to receive priority application review.
+Apply for the Spring 2026 term by the priority deadline, October 27, 2025, to receive priority application review.
+Regular deadline: January 12, 2026.
 Learn more.

 What is a Doctorate in Education?